marrow/cinje/README.rst

 * ``cinje.flatten(input, file=None, encoding=None, errors='strict')`` Return a flattened representation of a cinje
   chunk stream.

   This has several modes of operation.
-If no `file` argument is given, output will be returned as a string.
+If no ``file`` argument is given, output will be returned as a string.
-  The type of string will be determined by the presence of an `encoding`; if one is given the returned value is a binary string, otherwise the native unicode representation.
-If a `file` is present, chunks will be written iteratively through repeated calls to `file.write()`, and the amount of data (characters or bytes) written returned.
-The type of string written will be determined by `encoding`, just as the return value is when not writing to a file-like object.
-The `errors` argument is passed through when encoding.
+  The type of string will be determined by the presence of an ``encoding``; if one is given the returned value is a binary string, otherwise the native unicode representation.
+If a ``file`` is present, chunks will be written iteratively through repeated calls to ``file.write()``, and the amount of data (characters or bytes) written returned.
+The type of string written will be determined by ``encoding``, just as the return value is when not writing to a file-like object.
+The ``errors`` argument is passed through when encoding.

   We can highly recommend using the various stremaing IO containers available in the `io <https://docs.python.org/3/library/io.html>`_ module, though `tempfile <https://docs.python.org/3/library/tempfile.html>`_ classes are also quite useful.

+You can always also transform arbitrary template source by passing it through ``.decode('cinje')``, which would return the resulting transformed source code.

 Basic Syntax
 ============